elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 warning: undefined module attribute @unknown, please remove access to @unknown or explicitly set it before access
 ```

-Finally, attributes can also be read inside functions:
+Attributes can also be read inside functions:

 ```elixir
 defmodule MyServer do